32 Winchester Special Ammo

-Hate to say it but we just don't have any 32 Winchester Special Ammunition in our warehouse at the moment, sorry!
+Hate to say it but we just don't have any 32 Winchester Special Ammo in our warehouse at the moment, sorry!

 While you're here though, why not sign up for our newsletter so you get notified about our newest ammunition deals?
 Takes less than 30 seconds and that way you'll always know what we've got on special.

 Click here now to get notified about our future ammo deals.

 The .32 Winchester Special is a rifle cartridge that was designed by Winchester in 1901.
 Although there are several explanations as to why this case was developed, Winchester offered their own reasoning in their 1916 catalogue:

 The .32 Winchester Special cartridge, which we have perfected, is offered to meet the demand of many sportsmen for a smokeless powder cartridge of larger caliber than the .30 Winchester [original name for the 30-30] and yet not so powerful as the .30 Army [now known as the 30-40 Krag].

 What Winchester didn’t mention was that the improvement was only about a 10 percent increase of muzzle energy as compared to the .30 Winchester.
 However, it is noteworthy that the .32 Special does retain slightly more energy and shoot flatter at ranges beyond 200 yards.